MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 ---

 >[!NOTE]
-> You may not wish to enable all third party cookies.
-If this is the case, you can allow cookies for ``[*.]powerpages.microsoft.com`` only by adjusting your browser settings.
+> If you don't want to enable all third party cookies, you can also adjust your browser settings to allow cookies for only ``[*.]powerpages.microsoft.com`` instead.